reed54/MySQL_Dump_Restore/README.md

 Resolving deltas: 100% (27/27), done.
 ```

 2. Collect parameters related to your AWS accounts.
-Details about the SOURCE and TARGET accounts, the name of the S3 bucket to be used as destination/source of the database dump.
+Details about the SOURCE and TARGET accounts.
 You will need the host strings of your RDS databases as well as root username and password.
 Edit the appropriate **variables.tf** files.

 ### Source EC2 (Terraform/ec2/source_ec2/variables.tf)